Best Lightweight Hiking Shoes 2025

 If you’re regularly powering up and down steep hills or technical terrain, the Salomon X Ultra 4 is a great choice.
 They offer the agility of a running shoe combined with the stability and grip of a hiking boot.

-The Contragrip MA rubber outsole grips the terrain, even when it’s slippery or wet.
+The Contragrip MA rubber outsole grips the terrain, even when slippery or wet.

 The Salomon X Ultra 4 is an upgrade from the previous model and is equipped with SensiFit technology to cradle the feet from the midsole to the lacing system, which provides a secure and snug fit.

-The Salomon X Ultra hiking shoe is waterproof and breathable due to the use of Gore-Tex but they also have a non-waterproof version.
+The Salomon X Ultra hiking shoe is waterproof and breathable due to the use of Gore-Tex, but it also has a non-waterproof version.

-The Salomon X Ultra 4 is a great lightweight waterproof hiking shoe for medium to narrow width feet.
-If you like the fit and feel of Salomon shoes then these will make a great lightweight hiking shoe for thru-hiking or ultralight hikers wanting a quality shoe.
+The Salomon X Ultra 4 is a great lightweight waterproof hiking shoe for medium to narrow-width feet.
+If you like the fit and feel of Salomon shoes, these will make a great lightweight hiking shoe for thru-hiking or ultralight hikers wanting a quality shoe.

 Compare Prices: